sophie11630/Tripadvior_Godfrey/README.md

 reviewer_helpful_vote: number of helpful votes the reviewer got for providing reviews.

 #### ii. sentimental analysis
-I used sentimental anlysis and machine learning techniques to predict customers' ratings by using their reviews.
+I used sentiment anlysis and machine learning techniques to predict customers' ratings by using their reviews.